CRO For Mobile: How to Increase Mobile Device Conversions?

 Via Medium

-A skeleton screen in particular helps alot in this regard.
-It makes user think that the app or website is loading fast.
+A skeleton screen in particular helps a lot in this regard.
+It makes users think that the app or website is loading fast.
 This improved perceived performance provides good UX and helps increase conversion ratio.

 2. Slow load times